phil-opp/blog_os/_posts/2015-08-25-entering-longmode.md

 ```
 At address `b8000` begins the so-called [VGA text buffer].
 It's an array of screen characters that consists of a 8 byte color code and a 8 byte ASCII character.
 We used the color code `4f` which means white text on red background. `0x52` is an ASCII `R`, `0x45` is an `E`, `0x3a` is a `:`, and `0x20` is a space.
 The second space is overwritten by the given ASCII char, then the CPU is stopped.

-Now we will add some check _functions_.
+Now we will add some test _functions_.
 A function is just a normal label with an `ret` (return) instruction at the end.
 The `call` instruction can be used to call it.
 Unlike the `jmp` instruction that just jumps to a memory address, the `call` instruction will push a return address to the stack (and the `ret` will jump to this address).
 But wait, we don't have a stack yet.
 The [stack pointer] in the esp register could point to some important data or even invalid memory.
 So we need to update it and point it to some valid stack memory.
 Let's create this memory by reserving some bytes at the end of our `boot.asm`:

 ```nasm
 ...